tmbasic-lang/tmbasic/DEVELOPERS.md

     Use one of the `linux-*.sh` or `win-*.sh` scripts instead of `dev.sh` to produce a non-debug build for Linux or Windows on a particular architecture.

-    **Troubleshooting**: If you get an error from `pacman` when starting the Docker environment for Windows, try an Arch Linux host machine.
-    Fatal incompatibilities have occurred when running the Arch-based container on an Ubuntu host.

 1. Type `exit` to leave the build environment.

 ## Build for macOS